sjthursby/CandiMeth/README.rst

 For this you need:

-- At least one file containing information on methylation differences between two samples produced from either RnBeads or ChAMP (for Input Type 1 below)
+- At least one file containing information on methylation differences between two samples produced from either RnBeads (e.g. diffMethTable_sites_cmp1.csv) or ChAMP (for Input Type 1 below)
 - A list of candidate features which you want to look at (Input Type 2 below)1.
 Example names for these files are given below, but         the actual files and names will be decided by the user each time

 Upload Input Type 1: Differential Methylation Table